jpsca/proper-cli/README.md

 # Proper CLI

-Proper CLI is a Python package for creating beautiful, composable, and ridiculously good looking command-line-**user**-interfaces without having to write any extra code.
+Proper CLI is a Python library for creating composable, nestable, and ridiculously good looking command-line-**user**-interfaces from simple classes.

 - Made for interfacing with humans.
 - Arbitrary nesting and composition of commands.